heistp/antler/README.md

 6. `cd antler`
 7. `make` (builds node binaries, installs antler command)

+## Documentation

+At present, Antler is documented through the [examples](examples), and the comments in [config.cue](config.cue).
+Antler is configured entirely by [CUE](https://cuelang.org/), so it helps to get familiar with the language at a basic level, though it may be sufficient to just follow the examples.

+Full documentation will follow, closer to the first stable release.

 ## Status

-At version 0.3, some basic tests and visualizations are working.
+As of version 0.3, the node is working, along with some basic tests and visualizations.
 More work is needed on testing functionality, stabilizing the config and data formats, and supporting platforms other than Linux.

 The initial focus has been on local netns tests.
 More work is required for tests on physical networks, and handling nodes without synchronized time.